July 3, 2021

 William was a successful marble cutter and did well both in the Baltimore area and in New Orleans, where he took his family in the summer of 1907.
 Unfortunately, both his wife and daughter picked up typhus there, and his wife Mary Catherine died just a few weeks later.
 Like his brother, he experienced a great loss in the early years of marriage, and looked to others to care for his young daughter Vi as he earned a living for the family.

 It was at these moments that extended family provided care for those who experienced loss.
 Agnes B. Burgan and her daughter Annie Jane cared for these three young girls who had lost their mothers.
 They kept house at 426 Madison St. (pictured; later becoming 1443 Montpelier St.) and maintained home life for Clara Agnes (Carrie), Maria (Marie) and Mary Viola (Vi) as they grew into young women.
-Bettie was especially tender towards Vi, the youngest and is seen cuddling with her in this image, taken within her rose garden (pictured).
+Bettie was especially tender towards Vi, the youngest, and is seen cuddling with her in this image, taken within her rose garden (pictured).

 She lived to see Carrie marry in 1917, while Vi graduated from Eastern High School just a year later (pictured).